QUESTIONNAIRE 2, DISTRIBUTED TO

 7/

-8/ I think that a day in Auschwitz allows one to realize the horror like here.
-Even if the images or photos shock, visiting the camp is beneficial to not lose in mind what happened.
+8/ I think that a day at Auschwitz allows one to realize the horror as here.
+Even if the images or photos are shocking, visiting the camp is beneficial in order not to lose sight of what happened.
 Still, a good documentary can be just as beneficial.

-1/ The ability of man to massacre his fellow men for an ideology.
+1/ Man’s ability to massacre his fellow men for an ideology.

 2/ It seems to me in Poland...

-3/ The result is often the same, but the concentration camp is often used to "redress" the political enemy or other, rather than simply massacring them en masse.
+3/ The result is often the same, but the concentration camp is often used to "right" the political or other enemy, rather than simply massacring it massively.

 4/ No, I know that it amounts to millions in the world, but that’s all...

-5/ It is necessary to teach the new generations about Aryan horror and Jewish genocide (among others...), hoping that this will prevent it from happening again in the future.
+5/ It is necessary to teach new generations the Aryan horror and the Jewish genocide (among others...), hoping that this will prevent it from happening in the future.

-6/ History changes according to the leaders and the times, memory remains personal.
+6/ History changes according to the leaders and the times, the memory remains personal.

-7/ That he makes a good assessment of what remains of this era in terms of mentality.
-Fewer 'mounds of corpses' sequences.
+7/ That he takes a good look at what remains of this era in terms of mentality.
+Fewer "mounds of corpses" sequences.
 More stories on the German side.

-8. Important to make a mark, but a documentary can also be striking in the end.
+8. Important to make a lasting impression, but a documentary can also be memorable in the end.

 4/ No.

-5/ Do not forget, always remember, it is a duty, in tribute to the victims.
+5/ Do not forget, always remember is a duty, in tribute to the victims.

 6/ I don’t do it.